ENERGY FROM THE WATER 2025

 Installed capacity

-Hydroelectric power has traditionally been the main renewable source in Spain, until it was overtaken by wind power in 2009 and by solar photovoltaic in 2022.
-It remains the third-largest renewable source in terms of installed capacity, with a total of 17,097 MW at the end of 2024.
+Hydroelectric power traditionally was the main renewable source in Spain, until it was overtaken by wind power in 2009 and by solar photovoltaic in 2022.
+It remains the third-largest renewable source in terms of installed capacity, with a total of 17,077 MW at the end of 2025.
 As can be observed, its capacity has remained practically unchanged; it would be necessary to go back to 2012 to find an increase of over 1%.
-In 2024, there were no variations compared to 2023.
-Hydro represents 13.3% of the total electricity generation installed capacity, therefore ranking as the fourth technology behind solar photovoltaic, wind power, and combined cycle.
+In 2025, there was a slight decrease of 0.1% compared to 2024.
+Hydro represents 12.3% of the total electricity generation installed capacity, therefore ranking as the fourth technology behind solar photovoltaic, wind power, and combined cycle.

 Annual evolution of installed hydroelectric capacity

-By autonomous community, Castile and Leon is the community with the highest hydroelectric installed capacity, with 25.7% of the total national capacity, given that this region is the exclusive home of the Duero basin, the second largest in the Iberian Peninsula.
-It is followed by Galicia with 21.8% of the national total, bringing together a large part of the northern area, which is the largest in terms of installed capacity and also includes Asturias, Cantabria and part of the Basque Country.
+By autonomous community, Castilla y León is the community with the highest hydroelectric installed capacity, with 25.7% of the total national capacity, given that this region is the exclusive home of the Duero basin, the second largest in the Iberian Peninsula.
+It is followed by Galicia with 21.8% of the national total, bringing together a large part of the northern area, which is the largest in terms of installed capacity and also includes Asturias, Cantabria and part of País Vasco.

-Five communities account for almost 80% of the total national installed capacity, including, in addition to those mentioned above, Extremadura, Catalonia, and Aragon.
+Five communities account for almost 80% of the total national installed capacity, including, in addition to those mentioned above, Extremadura, Cataluña, and Aragón.

 Hydroelectric power in each autonomous community as a share of national hydroelectric power